nicklasorte/Census_Data_Processing/README.md

 You'll then need to unzip each file.

-Then run the matlab code to scrap the necessary data.
+Then run the matlab code to scrap the necessary data.: https://github.com/nicklasorte/Census_Data_Processing/blob/main/init_scrap_2023_census_pop_data_rev5.m